-(Model # 540)23F is that based on the definitions of “Covered Claim,” “Member Insurer,” “Insolvent Insurer,” and “Assumed Claim Transaction” an orphan policyholder could not be covered by the state guarantee association.24F Consequently, there is a concern that no guarant ee association coverage would be provided if policies are transferred to a nonmember insurer.
-Many statutes require that the policy be issued by the now-insolvent insurer and that it must have been licensed either at the time of issue or when the insured event occurred.
-These limitations, however, are designed to avoid coverage being provided when the policy at issue did not “contribute” to the association, which would not exist in the case of an accessible policy later transferred to a nonmember insurer.
+(Model # 540)23F is that based on the definitions of “Covered Claim,” “Member Insurer,” “Insolvent Insurer,” and “Assumed Claim Transaction” an orphan policyholder could not be covered by the state guarantee association.24F Consequently, there is a concern that no guaranty association coverage would be provided if policies are transferred to a nonmember insurer.
+Many property and casualty guaranty fund statutes require that the policy be issued by the now-insolvent insurer and that it must have been licensed either at the time of issue or when the insured event occurred.
+These limitations, however, are designed to avoid coverage being provided when the policy at issue did not “contribute” to the association, which would not exist in the case of an assessable policy later transferred to an insurer that was not a member at the time the policy was issued.
+Moreover, the restrictions exist to prevent claims resulting from a company regulated as a surplus lines or a similar structure to benefit from the protections afforded licensed business when a licensed company is liquidated.

-NCIGF’s position is that where there was guaranty association coverage before the IBT or CD, state regulators should ensure that there is coverage after the IBT or CD.
-An IBT or CD should not reduce, eliminate or in any way impact guaranty association coverage.
+NCIGF’s position is that where there was guaranty fund coverage before the IBT or CD, state regulators should ensure that there is coverage after the IBT or CD.
+An IBT or CD should not reduce, eliminate or in any way impact guaranty fund coverage.
 An CD or IBT should not create, expand, or in any way impact coverage.
-NCIGF suggested that possible technical gaps may exist in states that have adopted the NAIC Property & Casualty Guaranty Association Model Act.25F These gaps could include the definitions of Covered Claim, Member Insurer, Insolvent Insurer, and the Assumed Claims Transaction found in Section 5 of the model law.
+NCIGF suggested that possible technical gaps may exist in states that have adopted the NAIC Property & Casualty Insurance Guaranty Association Model Act.25F These gaps could include the definitions of Covered Claim, Member Insurer, Insolvent Insurer, and the Assumed Claims Transaction found in Section 5 of the model law.

-Fulfilling this intent may require guaranty association statutes be amended in each of the states where the original insurer was a member of a guaranty association before the transaction becomes final.
+Fulfilling this intent will likely require property and casualty guaranty fund statutes to be amended in each of the states where the original insurer was a member of a guaranty association before the transaction becomes final.
 NCIGF indicated that it had created a subcommittee to address this issue and oversee a coordinated, national effort to enact the necessary changes in each state.
 Further discussion of this subcommittee’s work is discussed in the Recommendations section below.
+It should be noted that the same membership and timing issues that are raised by IBTs could also be raised in the case of any other policy novation including the assumption reinsurance transactions discussed below.

 B. Assumption Reinsurance